NZ Cup Day FAQ’s

 What are the changes to the Public Village?

 This year we will be providing more shade in the Public Village and increasing the size of the marquee that offers food, beverage and TAB facilities.
-We have also relocated the food vendors closer to the track with more seating in this area.
+We have also added an additional access way to trackside from the end of the Public Village closest to the Metropolitan Stand.

 There will be two public car parks this year.
 Car park 1 is located at the front of Horncastle Arena and Car park 2 is located on the grassed area behind Horncastle Area.
-The car parking in the center track area will be restricted to Hospitality pass holders only.
+The car parking in the center track area is restricted to Hospitality pass holders only.

 Where is the drop off and pick up zone?